mate-academy/jv-program-common-mistakes/java-core/memory-wrappers-string/binary-string.md

 #### Use StringBuilder instead of String or StringBuffer.
 Since the String object is immutable, each call for concatenation will result in a new String object being created.
 On the other hand, StringBuilder is mutable and thus is considered to be a very efficient way to concatenate Strings.
+Compiler will replace concat with StringBuilder when we have simple code row but with a loops that won't work.

 #### Create your own implementation, don’t use any standard methods.